aderibigbeolamide/AIAnalytics/replit.md

   - Regular admin dashboard fully functional with proper array data from MongoDB
   - **STATUS**: COMPLETE - All features migrated to MongoDB, zero PostgreSQL dependencies remaining

+- July 29, 2025. **MIGRATION FROM REPLIT AGENT TO REPLIT COMPLETED WITH ENHANCED CHATBOT**: Successfully migrated EventValidate from Replit Agent to standard Replit environment with comprehensive chatbot enhancements:
+  - **Complete Migration Success**: All packages installed, workflow running, database connected and seeded
+  - **Enhanced Chatbot System**: Implemented comprehensive question-answering system with specific user questions
+  - **Common Questions Added**: "How to register for an event", "How to validate for an event", "How to buy a ticket", "How to register as an organization", "How to explore platform features"
+  - **Improved Contact Support**: Fixed contact support functionality with better error handling and session management
+  - **Enhanced Quick Actions**: Added 6 prominent quick action buttons for common user scenarios
+  - **Better Question Recognition**: Improved natural language processing to handle user questions more accurately
+  - **Session Management**: Enhanced chatbot session handling with proper initialization and error recovery
+  - **Admin Escalation**: Fixed customer support escalation with proper error handling and user feedback
+  - **Application Status**: Fully operational on port 5000 with admin access (admin/password123)
+  - **All Core Features Working**: Authentication, event management, registration, QR validation, payment processing, notifications, AI features

 - July 29, 2025. **NOTIFICATION SYSTEM FULLY OPERATIONAL**: Completed comprehensive notification system implementation with successful broadcast messaging:
   - **Fixed Notification Delivery Issue**: Resolved admin user not receiving notifications by creating default organization and linking admin user
   - **Auto-Seed Enhancement**: Updated MongoDB auto-seed to create default organization and associate admin user for notification delivery